New Severn Trent CEO lifts women FTSE 100 bosses to four

 LONDON BT (BT.L) executive Liv Garfield was named as chief executive of Severn Trent (SVT.L) on Monday, taking the number of women running FTSE 100 companies to four.

-The 38-year-old, who has most recently spearheaded BT's 2.5 billion pound ($4 billion) super-fast broadband rollout, will take up the new job in Spring 2014.

-She joins Alison Cooper at Imperial Tobacco IMT.L, easyJet's Carolyn McCall (EZJ.L) and Angela Ahrendts at Burberry (BRBY.L) as the fourth woman CEO in the blue-riband index.
+Garfield - who spearheaded BT's 2.5 billion pound ($4 billion) Openreach super-fast broadband rollout - joins Alison Cooper at Imperial Tobacco IMT.L, easyJet's Carolyn McCall (EZJ.L) and Angela Ahrendts at Burberry (BRBY.L).

-Garfield replaces Tony Wray who spurned three takeover bids from a Canadian-led consortium in June.
-Wray became chief executive in October 2007.
+Garfield will replace Tony Wray next Spring to lead a utility that spurned three takeover bids from a Canadian-led consortium in June.

-Analysts said her move was a blow for BT, where she held several top positions including head of strategy.
-Shares in BT, which said it would announce a replacement in due course, initially fell 1 percent before recovering to be flat.
-Shares in Severn Trent were down 0.2 percent.
+Analysts said her move was a blow for BT, where she held a several top positions including head of strategy.
+Shares in BT, which said it would announce a replacement in due course, fell 1 percent while shares in Severn Trent were down 0.6 percent.

 "It has been a tough decision but I leave Openreach in fantastic shape and have every confidence it will continue to thrive," Garfield said.